klamma/ar-for-eu-book/_pages/chapters/apm.md

   - Why were they changed?
 - Keeps history graph, allow to revert modifications
 - Allows branching and merging
+  - Branching: Duplication of code so that modifications can happen in parallel
+  - Merging: When bringing together two branches

+### Continuous Integration

+- How to deliver working software at any time?
+- Running automatic nightly builds
+- Automated test runs
+- Prevents **Integration Hell**

+- Continuous Integration Software
+  - Jenkins: Open source self-hosted
+  - Travis CI: Hosted solution

+Integration Hell: Integration problems because of missing early testing.
+There is even more than that.
+If you ever wondered why you have Facebook app updates multiple times a day, here is the answer.

+### Continuous Delivery and Continuous Deployment

+Continuous Delivery is about removing stress at the *last mile*.

+- Continuous Integration is just the first steps
+- Continuous Delivery
+  - Software always production ready
+  - Releasing automatically at the end of development and test pipeline
+- Continuous Deployment
+  - Deploying released software automatically
+  - Post deploy tests to ensure integrity with service landscape

 ## Scrum in a Nutshell